SYXZyt/MemGuard/README.md

 This header also contains a `New` and `Delete` so you can use it on objects to call the constructor and destructor.

 Another macro can be used to set the extra data.
 This is either `MEMGUARD_ALLOC` or `MEMGUARD_PREPARE`.
 These macros return a reference to the allocator so you can directly call a function after the macro.
+Be aware that if you use `MG_PREPARE` on the line before the alloc, like in the example below, then the reported line in any leaks will be off by one.

 Like with C, make sure to shutdown the library with the report function.